 - Small steps are carefully planned so that children do not move on too quickly and progress is not made

-- The use of the White Rose and the NCETM planning is used to create a personalised curriculum designed to meet the needs of our children
+- The use of the NCETM and White Rose Maths planning is used to create a personalised curriculum designed to meet the needs of our children

 - Working maths boards are used to support children’s learning and recall; all will demonstrate the built it, draw it, write it say it approach.